jreppiks/jreppiks.github.io/_posts/2019-08-22-DeserializedDoubleDirty.md

 layout: post
 title: Deserialized Double Dirty
 categories: [pentest, exploits]
-tags: [java, deserialization, jboss, dirtycow, privilege escalation]
+tags: [java, deserialization, jboss, dirtycow, privilege escalation, CVE-2017-12149, netapp]
 comments: true
 ---
-Recently I was able to fully root an NetApp OnCommand Performance Manager appliance using a Java Deserialization vulnerability and Dirty Cow.
+Recently I was able to fully root a NetApp OnCommand Performance Manager appliance using a Java Deserialization vulnerability and Dirty Cow.

 **Disclaimer: NetApp has security patches for both of these issues.
 This appliance simply had not been updated.**

 Late last year I ran into a device that was vulnerable to [CVE-2017-12149](https://nvd.nist.gov/vuln/detail/CVE-2017-12149) and was able to get a shell on that device.
-After using [Ysoserial](https://github.com/frohoff/ysoserial) and loading in the payloads in Burp Repeater (pro tip from @hateshaped: right click -> paste from file), I wanted to automate the building and delivery of the payload.
-I knew @byt3bl33d3r had a quite a few of these scripts on [Coalfire Lab's Github](https://github.com/Coalfire-Research/java-deserialization-exploits) so I modified a similar JBoss script for this specific vulnerability.
+After using [Ysoserial](https://github.com/frohoff/ysoserial) and loading in the payloads in Burp Repeater (pro tip from [@hateshaped:](https://twitter.com/hateshaped) right click -> paste from file), I wanted to automate the building and delivery of the payload.
+I knew [@byt3bl33d3r](https://twitter.com/byt3bl33d3r) had a quite a few of these scripts on [Coalfire Lab's Github](https://github.com/Coalfire-Research/java-deserialization-exploits) so I modified a similar JBoss script for this specific vulnerability.
 The PoC can be found [here](https://github.com/jreppiks/CVE-2017-12149.git)

 So when this popped up again, I was super excited.
 The system had a "modern" version of netcat, so ```nc -e``` worked just fine to grab a shell.
 ```